semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 Pre-flight checks are user-defined steps executed for each pipeline within the [pipeline initialization job](pipeline-initialization).
-Their purpose is to provide users with a way to manually define necessary commands before the execution of a whole pipeline, including (but not limited to):
+Their purpose is to provide users with a way to manually define commands before the execution of a pipeline, including (but not limited to):

 - adding custom security checks,
 - detailed dependency management,
 - self-configured access control.

-This feature comes with great potential and allows to configure pipelines on a lower level.
+This feature comes with great potential and allows you to configure pipelines on a lower level.
 It can also serve as a last-resort check preventing further pipeline processing.

 !!! warning "This feature might affect the execution of pipelines in the whole organization"
-    We expect anyone using this feature to comprehend how our product works.
-Please be aware of potential ramifications from ill-defined pre-flight checks, including failure of all your CI/CD pipelines in Semaphore 2.0.
+    We advise caution when using this feature and encourage you to first get familiar with our product.
+    This feature could potentially affect the pipeline execution process of the entire organization.
+    Ill-defined pre-flights checks might lead to a complete failure of your CI/CD pipelines.

-As a security feature, pre-flight checks can be modified only by people who can:
+As a security measure, pre-flight checks can be modified only by members of the organization who can:

 - **manage organization settings** - organization pre-flight checks,
 - **manage project settings** - project pre-flight checks.